 The command Set List FormFeed On, will enable Suprtool to write a form feed to the list file at the end of each task.
 This way if you append an additional report to the list file, the next report and will start on a page break.
 This only occurs when using the File keyword, on the list command.

 '''

 set list formfeed on

 in myfile

 list file myrept

 xeq

 in newdata

 list file myrept append

 xeq

 '''

 This set List command is the ONLY Set command that does not get reset between each task.

 Lock

-SET LOCK [ number ] This command has no effect in Suprtool/UX.
+SET LOCK [number]

 MakeAbsent